TSdreamer/TSdreamer.g/_tabs/projects.md

 # 🤝 It is a testing page of HAOTIAN !

-Haotian's independent work is carried out by himself alone, and this site is self-hosted.
-If you'd like to help Haotian grow faster, consider supporting him through one of the following options:
+This site is self-hosted, and Haotian's independent work is conducted by himself.
+His work can be classified based on his experience across five different research institutes.
+However, the project is currently in the testing stage and still under development.

 <div style="text-align: center; width: 100%;">